supabase-community/supabase-kt/plugins/ImageLoaderIntegration/README.md

 # Usage

-### Add Supabase Fetcher to Compose-ImageLoader
+### Add Supabase Fetcher and Keyer to Compose-ImageLoader

-Create a new ImageLoader with the Supabase Fetcher.
+Create a new ImageLoader with the Supabase Fetcher and Keyer.
 See the [Compose-ImageLoader documentation](https://github.com/qdsfdhvh/compose-imageloader) for more information.

+> The fetcher is used to download the data and the keyer is used to allow in-memory and disk caching

 ```kotlin
 ImageLoader {